 Does your instructor specify certain types of sources?
 Are there other requirements such as how current/old the sources can be, or where the source should come from - the library, a database, a book/ebook, a peer-reviewed journal, etc.?

 Q. How do you cite sources?

 Most instructors will ask you to use MLA format for your citations, but double-check to make sure.
 You may want to remind yourself what information you need to create the MLA Works Cited page and in-text citations.

 Q. What is due?

 Is this just a paper?
 Is there also an Annotated Bibliography due?
 Are there other pieces like a rough draft, outline, etc. Make note of all the parts of the assignment and create a checklist to make sure you don't leave anything out.

 How long do you have to work on this paper or project?
 Is there one due date for everything or are there multiple due dates for different parts of the assignment?
 Plan out your time, so you don't get stuck doing all the work at the last minute.
 Plan extra time in case you have problems or get stuck.

 Q. What other requirements should you make note of?

 Are there requirements to include a certain number of quotes or paraphrases?
 Do you need to have a certain number of paragraphs?
 Make note of any other requirements on the assignment sheet, and ask your instructor for clarification on any parts you're not sure about.

-The first thing you need to do before you begin is to select a trial that you're going to write about.
+The first thing you need to do before you begin a research paper is to select a topic that you're going to write about.
 Consider the following: